VidyaSource/website/src/_content/blog/lessons-learned-react-component-library.md

 The `FC` type (for `FunctionComponent`) includes a `children` prop implicitly.
 We don't necessarily need it.
 We could also declare it just as we do `TimePicker` but explicitly add a `children` prop of type `ReactNode` to `CardProps`.
-I prefer `FC` because it very clearly signifies that presence of `children` to library consumers and because the type parameter lets me enjoy some type inference.
-Notice how I don't have to specify the type of `p`.
+I prefer `FC` because it very clearly signifies the presence of `children` to library consumers and because the type parameter lets me enjoy some type inference.
+Notice how I don't have to specify the type of `p` because it's implicit from the type parameter `CardProps`.

 Still, not too bad, right?